Crucial tests of macrorealist and semi-classical gravity models with freely falling mesoscopic nanospheres: Abstract

-{Abstract: Recently, several proposals have been made to test the quantum superposition principle in the mesoscopic regime.
+Recently, several proposals have been made to test the quantum superposition principle in the mesoscopic regime.
 Most of these tests consist of a careful measurement of the loss of interference due to decoherence.
-Here we propose to measure, instead, the spread in position of a freely falling nanosphere.
-As we shall show, this parameter is not only sensitive to various sources of decoherence (exotic and non-exotic) but also to self-gravity.
-Moreover, our numerical estimates establish that a measurement of the spread of freely falling nanospheres can reveal an interesting interplay between self-gravity and decoherence.}
+Here we consider, instead, the spread in position of a freely falling nanosphere.
+We study in depth the dependence of this spread on self-gravity in the presence of decoherence (exotic and non-exotic).
+We show that the influence of self-gravity is robust in the presence of weak decoherence, and quantify this robustness by introducing a new parameter, the critical decoherence, aimed at estimating the critical value above which self-gravity is overwhelmed by decoherence.
+We also emphasise the crucial role played by the spread of the initial wave packet for the sensitivity of free-fall experiments to decoherence.